-This podcast hosting service has a different plan for each user.
-Fusebox Free is a free plan for beginner podcasters, while Fusebox Pro is for more established podcasters.
+This podcast hosting services has a different plan for each user.
+Fusebox Free is for beginner podcasters, while Fusebox Pro is for more established podcasters.

-Transistor is a podcast hosting service that helps podcasters upload their podcast and distribute it to popular platforms such as Apple Podcasts, Google Podcasts, and Spotify.
+Transistor is a podcast hosting service that helps podcasters upload their podcast and distribute it to popular platforms such as Apple, Google, and Spotify.

 - Podcast hosting

 Transistor has Starter, Professional, and Business plans that start at $19 per month.